 SVCA staff assist with numerous projects including riparian tree planting, landowner coordination, technical expertise and manpower.
 Once again, numerous partners are involved in these successful projects including Bruce Power, the Ontario Ministry of Natural Resources and Forestry, other Conservation Authorities, Bruce and Grey Counties as well as interested landowners.

-This outreach program is held annually at the Sydenham Sportmen's Association south of Owen Sound in June.
+This outreach program is held annually at the Sydenham Sportsmen's Association south of Owen Sound in June.
 It is open to children from ages of 10 to 17.
 The program allows them to experience outdoor activities designed to nurture their understanding of the environment.

 SVCA staff, the Sydenham Sportsmen's Association members, the Ontario Ministry of Natural Resources and Forestry and Stewardship Grey Bruce assist in the delivery of this program.